Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

-Figure~\ref{fig:bins_by_scenario} illustrates projected shifts in the distributions of daily maximum temperature and precipitation for a representative U.S. county, based on the ensemble of seven downscaled CMIP6 models.
-The figure compares mid-century (2051--2060) and end-of-century (2091--2100) outcomes to the historical baseline (2005--2014).
-The top panel shows a pronounced increase in the prevalence of extremely hot days (maximum temperature exceeding 90$^\circ$F), rising from roughly 14\% historically to 23--26\% by mid-century and 27--38\% by late century, accompanied by declines in the frequency of milder temperature ranges (60--70$^\circ$F and 70--80$^\circ$F).
-In contrast, the lower panel indicates that projected changes in precipitation distributions are comparatively modest across both future horizons.
+Figure~\ref{fig:bins_by_scenario} summarizes shifts in the distributions of daily maximum temperature and precipitation, averaged across U.S.\ counties and the seven-model ensemble.
+The share of days with maximum temperatures above 90$^{\circ}$F rises from roughly 14\% in the historical period to 23--26\% by mid-century and 27--38\% by late century, with corresponding declines in milder temperature bins.
+Changes in precipitation bins are comparatively small.

-Figure~\ref{fig:t90_change} illustrates projected changes in the frequency of days with daily maximum temperature exceeding 90$^\circ$F across U.S.\ counties under alternative emissions scenarios and time horizons.
-Under mid-century projections, increases in extreme heat days are already evident across much of the southern United States, particularly in the Southwest, Gulf Coast, and Southeast, while changes remain relatively modest in northern regions, with consistently larger increases under the high-emissions pathway.
-By the end of the century, these patterns intensify substantially: under SSP2--4.5, sharp increases in the share of days above 90$^\circ$F emerge across most southern and central counties, while under SSP5--8.5, extreme heat becomes pervasive nationwide, including in regions that historically experienced fewer very hot days.
+Figure~\ref{fig:t90_change} maps changes in the frequency of days with maximum temperatures above 90$^{\circ}$F across counties.
+By mid-century, increases are concentrated in the Southwest, Gulf Coast, and Southeast, with smaller changes in northern regions.
+By late century, the increase extends across much of the country, especially under SSP5--8.5.